-Promoting equality and social awareness in school and within the local community that are interwoven into the school curriculum subject areas.
+Promoting equality and social awareness in school and within the local community

+The school promotes equality and social awareness through the PSHE programme taught to all children and through the social, moral, spiritual and cultural (SMSC) aspects of learning that are interwoven into the school curriculum subject areas.
 Through the curriculum, children are encouraged to discuss and understand the meaning of prejudice and discrimination and the impact of such behaviour on individuals and groups.